 On the bottom end and midrange duty lies a 10mm dynamic driver.
 On the high-frequency fill side is a single balanced armature.

-In the exploded view there are not many other components far as crossover modules and it seems the balanced armature is tuned to naturally crossover in line with the paired driver which is a common practice today.
+In the exploded view there are not many other components as far as crossover modules and it seems the balanced armature is tuned to naturally crossover in line with the paired driver which is a common practice today.

 The 10mm dynamic driver is described by 1More as a Diamond-Like Carbon dynamic driver but only describes the BA as a low distortion balanced armature.
 Not much else far as specifics are given by 1More.

-Their product page seems to be more general in descriptive character rather than detail-oriented far as internal components.
+Their product page seems to be more general in descriptive character rather than detail-oriented as far as internal components.

 The 1More EVO’s other highlight to me is the LDAC capability.
 It’s no secret that I’m an LDAC fanboy and I look at audio Bluetooth gear with the lack of it in a somewhat judgmental manner I admit.

 Anyone with a good ear would almost immediately be able to tell the difference when compared to other BT codecs.

 The niche of an LDAC source is that it’s rated to run at 990mbps, with 24bit 96khz quality over a Bluetooth radio which in actuality and theoretically could deliver lossless quality.
 The Bluetooth radio within the EVO works over a 5.2 BT radio and HFP, A2DP, or AVRCP protocols

 To be more specific as far as codecs, the EVO is also capable of other codecs like AAC and SBC but I could not get it to run aptX and 1more doesn’t mention its compatibility either so just keep that in mind.

 So, what I’m trying to say here is that you have to either run LDAC or the lower-spec codecs and there’s no in-between it seems, or at least on my set.